tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 [I don't think it's worth it for most people.](https://mobile.twitter.com/shouldyougetphd) It's also not necessary for the vast majority of data science jobs.
 [I have a dedicated website to help you answer this question.](https://shouldigetaphd.com)

+There are a lot of pepole with Ph.D.'s in data science rolls.
+It's possible that is more a result of the large difference in the number Ph.D.'s verses the small number of permanent faculity positions in American universities.
+People with Ph.D.'s need jobs; many have skills overlapping with data science; they make their way from academia to data science.[^roy]

 *Can I become a data scientist with only an undergraduate degree?*

 Many others have.
 I have known several who don't even have college degrees.